I have speech therapy water ideas for you. They are fun, functional, and “free.”

-It is free and just as effective.
-Some fun ideas for water play:
+Below are fun ideas for water play:

-Executive function skills are our abilities to plan, control impulses and emotions, multi-task, pay and shift attention, and organize.
-Our executive functioning skills will continue to develop as our frontal lobe continues to grow; however, we can start things off on the right foot!
+Executive functioning skills are the abilities to plan, control impulses and emotions, multi-task, pay and shift attention, and organize.
+Executive functioning skills will continue to develop as the frontal lobe continues to grow; however, you can start things off on the right foot!

 Following directions requires a person to know vocabulary, have working memory skills, and adequate attention.

-Sequential: This type of direction is multi-step and something has to be done first, second, etc..
+Sequential: This direction is multi-step.
+Something has to be done first, second, etc..

 Before/After: This is a temporal direction.
-Your child has to do something before or after he/she do something else.
+Your child has to do something before or after he/she does something else.
 This is TRICKY!

 Spatial: Give a direction with a spatial aspect (under, over, above)